-RVCC offers a wide variety of non-credit professional development courses as well as customized training for business and industry.
+In addition to its many academic and career programs, RVCC offers a wide variety of non-credit professional development courses as well as customized training for business and industry.

+Of course, RVCC is also a rich community resource.
 The Theatre at Raritan Valley Community College offers the best in dance, music, theatre, and children's programming.
 The RVCC Planetarium offers public star shows and laser concerts, as well as programs for school, camp and community groups, and professional development for educators.